fractal-bootcamp/precourse-materials/frontend/CSS/answers/guillaume.md

 It's used to style all aesthetics such layout, colors, sizes etc.

 What is a CSS pre-processor?
 Can you give some examples?
 A pre-processor will let us write CSS with extra features (like variables, functions, nesting, etc.).
-They they compile or transform the enhanced CSS into regular CSS.
+They compile or transform the enhanced CSS into regular CSS.

 Most common examples are:
 Sass/SCSS - lets you use variables, nesting, mixins